 2:00PM - 5:00PM (4:30 at Laguna) - Hot track!

-Foods: Liquids (something with electrolytes, like Gatorade, is better than water), snack foods (candy bars, hard boiled eggs, etc.).
+Foods: Liquids (something with electrolytes, like Gatorade, is better than water) and snack foods.

-Clothing: Hat, sweatshirt, comfortable garb during lunch (shorts, T-shirt, sandals), bathing suit (pool/hot tub at lodging?).
+Clothing: Hat, sweatshirt, comfortable garb during lunch (shorts, T-shirt, sandals).

-Miscellaneous: Sunscreen, chap stick, sunglasses, camera, canopy and chairs, gas, aspirin/ibuprofen, driver's license, cash, credit card, pen.
+Miscellaneous: Sunscreen, chap stick, sunglasses, canopy and chairs, gas, aspirin/ibuprofen, driver's license, cash, credit card, pen.